edwardzcn-decade/macos-motd/README.md

-# Message of the Day
+# MacOS Message of the Day

 Basic message of the day (MOTD) cli script for MacOS users.